A central line-associated bloodstream infection (CLABSI) occurs when bacteria enters the bloodstream through a

 Follow specific instructions about showering and bathing.Before touching the catheter, wash your hands or use a hand sanitizer.
 Wear gloves when touching the area.Change bandages as directed.Wash the catheter caps with an antiseptic.Do not allow anyone to touch the catheter or the tube.Check the insertion site daily for signs of infection, such as redness and swelling.Call your doctor if you think you have an infection.

-Central venous catheterization.
+Central venous catheter.
 American Thoracic Society website.
 Available at:

 FAQs: Catheter-associated bloodstream infections.
 Centers for Disease Control and Prevention website.
 Available at: